davy7125/polyphone/README.md

 ![logo](logo.png "logo")
 # Polyphone

-Polyphone is an multiplatform and open-source soundfont editor for creating musical instruments.
+Polyphone is a multiplatform and open-source soundfont editor for creating musical instruments.

 ### Features